helpermethod/pk/README.md

 # pk

-`pk` is a shell script which allows you to kill a process by TCP listen port number.
+`pk` (short for: `process kill`) is a shell script which allows you to kill a process by TCP listen port number.

 ## Installation